-Add remaining 1/4 cup sugar, 5 tablespoons softened butter, and large egg.
-Mix to combine.
+Add remaining 1/4 cup sugar, 5 tablespoons softened butter, and large egg to the bowl of the stand mixer.
+Mix on slow speeds to combine.
 Add in 1 cup of flour (136 grams; use a food scale OR spoon and level the flour measurement) and the salt.
 Beat on low speed for about 1 minute scraping the sides of the bowl with a rubber spatula.
 Now add 2 more cups of flour (261 grams).
 Beat on medium speed until the dough comes together and begins to pull away from the sides of the bowl.
 Increase speed and beat for about 1 minute.
 Slowly add the remaining 1/4 cup flour (1 tablespoon at a time) as needed until the dough no longer clings to the sides of the bowl and is wrapped around the dough hook.
 The dough should still be quite sticky and tacky.

 Lightly sprinkle a surface with flour.
 Tap your hands in the flour and pull the dough from the bowl.
 Use a spatula to remove all the dough.
 Knead on the lightly floured surface by hand for about 2 minutes.
 Knead into an even ball.